Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 From 2012 onward most studies recognized the species as Giraffatitan brancai, instead of Brachiosaurus brancai.

-However, due to the fact all articles about the stamp written in 2010, books printed by Nature Science Museum in Berlin after 2012, such as "Museum für Naturkunde, the Exhibition", (English edition) published in 2019, ISBN 978-3-946512-1-14-1, and the website of the Museum (accessed in March 2024) continue to use the original name, Brachiosaurus brancai use in this article too.
+However, due to the fact all articles about the stamp were written in 2010, books printed by Nature Science Museum in Berlin after 2012, such as "Museum für Naturkunde, the Exhibition", (English edition) published in 2019, ISBN 978-3-946512-1-14-1, and the website of the Museum (accessed in March 2024) continue to use the original name, Brachiosaurus brancai.

 The design of the stamp was selected from submissions to a competition from various designers: